oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Statues of Arminius now litter the streets of Detmold standing guard by the doors of many tourist shops.
 If the life-size model of Arminius is too intimidating, gnome versions of the Liberator of Germania are available to protect the lawn from Roman intruders.[^78]
 Tourist numbers for the *Hermannsdenkmal* have always been decent, but now, half a million annual visitors come to see the monument.[^79]
-The discovery of the true battlefield of the *Varruschlacht* at Kalkriese in 1987 certainly sparked renewed interest, but that alone does not explain the staying power of Arminius in recent memory.
+The discovery of the true battlefield of the *Varuschlacht* at Kalkriese in 1987 certainly sparked renewed interest, but that alone does not explain the staying power of Arminius in recent memory.
 This begs the question of how Arminius re-emerged in the public imagination and if he retains any of his anti-Roman or anti-French connotations.

 Arminia *Bielefeld*, the local soccer organization, was the driving force that sustained Arminius’s positive image.